eProsima/Fast-DDS-monitor/docs/rst/ros/jazzy/jazzy.rst

 Introspect metatraffic topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fast DDS Monitor filters by default the topics used for sharing metatraffic and the endpoints related to them so the user can inspect their network easily.
+DDS Monitor filters by default the topics used for sharing metatraffic and the endpoints related to them so the user can inspect their network easily.
 These topics are the ones that ROS 2 uses for discovery and configuration purposes, such as :code:`ros_discovery_info`, as well as those used by Fast DDS to report statistical data.